 Helping these individuals meet their needs is what a personal care assistant (PCA) is for.

-Typically, PCAs monitor, record and report progress on a clients condition to other medical professionals, such as registered nurses.
-Some services provided by a personal care assistant, however, extend over with those of other in-home care workers like home health aides (HHA) or nursing assistants.
+Typically, PCAs monitor, record, and report progress on a clients condition to other medical professionals, such as registered nurses.
+Some services provided by a personal care assistant, however, extend over to those of other in-home care workers like home health aides (HHA) or nursing assistants.
 This means they may assist their clients when taking medications or when completing rehabilitation exercises.

 Beyond physical services, your goal as a personal care assistant is to provide companionship to your clients to help maintain their self-worth and dignity.
 This would ultimately allow them to get a sense of independence they’re longing for.